floriankulig/SortingVisualizer/src/sorts/README.md

 ### Quicksort

-- has an average Big O Notation of O(n log n), in the worst case it is O(n²)
+- has an average Big O Notation of O(n log n), in the worst case it is O(n²).
 - is a sorting algorithm based on the _divide and conquer_ principle, which means that the array of numbers to sort will be divided into smaller sub-arrays.
-This guarantees high performance
+This guarantees high performance.
 - weitere [Informationen](https://en.wikipedia.org/wiki/Quicksort)

 #### In the code: